lokeshkumar80/M.Tech_Thesis/README.md

 fragility comes from small scale or from multilingual training -- FP4's grid shape is a general-purpose mitigation, not one specific to a particular cause of instability.
-Under combined 4-bit-plus-clipping stress, this protection is inconsistent: FP4-percentile is less severe than INT4-percentile on both Small models (71.15% vs 115.72% on Small.en;
-107.76% vs 189.11% on Small ML), but on Medium (ML) the two are nearly identical (106.73% vs 97.12%, INT4-percentile actually slightly better), and on Medium.en the pattern reverses outright -- FP4-percentile (18.45%, the single worst Medium.en result) is worse than INT4-percentile (15.90%).
-The mechanism behind this reversal on the one uniquely stable model is not yet established.
+Under combined 4-bit-plus-clipping stress, this protection is inconsistent across models: FP4-percentile is clearly less severe than INT4-percentile on both Small models (71.15% vs 115.72% on Small.en; 107.76% vs 189.11% on Small ML); the two are nearly tied on Medium (ML), with INT4-percentile actually slightly better (106.73% vs 97.12%); and on Medium.en the pattern reverses outright, with FP4-percentile (18.45%, the single anomalous result in an otherwise uniformly clean model) worse than INT4-percentile (15.90%).
+The mechanism behind this reversal on the one uniquely stable model is not established and would benefit from further investigation.

 ### Finding 3: true bit-packing preserves WER exactly relative to
-### lookup-table quantization at every model scale tested
+### lookup-table quantization on every model tested

 `fp4_packed` (true nibble packing, 0.5 bytes/weight) produced WER identical
-to `fp4_naive` (lookup-table based) at both model scales tested: 19.28% on Small.en (0.192GB packed vs 0.303GB LUT) and 13.48% on Medium.en (0.464GB
+to `fp4_naive` (lookup-table based) on all three models where both were
+tested: 19.28% on Small.en (0.192GB packed vs 0.303GB LUT), 13.48% on
+Medium.en (0.464GB packed vs 0.817GB LUT), and 16.85% on Medium (ML)
-packed vs 0.817GB LUT).
-Likewise, `int4_packed` matched `int4_naive` exactly
+(0.464GB packed vs 0.817GB LUT).
+Likewise, `int4_packed` matched
-at 56.65% on Small.en and 14.10% on Medium.en, including reproducing the
+`int4_naive` exactly at 56.65% on Small.en, 14.10% on Medium.en, and 29.33%
-collapse behavior where present.
-This confirms the nibble-packing implementation (`pack_nibbles`/`unpack_nibbles`) is numerically correct at every scale tested -- it changes only the storage representation, not the dequantized values used in the forward pass -- and demonstrates that any gap between naive/packed quantization and `bitsandbytes`' equivalents (see Finding 4) is entirely attributable to `bitsandbytes`' calibration and per-block scaling strategy, not to the bit budget or packing format itself.
+on Medium (ML), including reproducing collapse behavior where present.
+This confirms the nibble-packing implementation (`pack_nibbles`/`unpack_nibbles`) is numerically correct at every scale and training regime tested -- it changes only the storage representation, not the dequantized values used in the forward pass -- and demonstrates that the entire gap between naive/packed quantization and `bitsandbytes`' equivalents (see Finding 4) is attributable to `bitsandbytes`' calibration and per-block scaling strategy, not to the bit budget or packing format itself.
-Medium (ML) packed-method results are pending and expected to follow the same identical-to-naive pattern.

-### Finding 4 (revised, stated as a genuine negative result): BnB FP4 vs
+### Finding 4 (stated as a genuine negative result): BnB FP4 vs NF4
-### NF4 preference does not follow a predictable pattern by model size or
+### preference does not follow a predictable pattern by model size or
 ### language coverage

 `bitsandbytes` FP4 [3] and NF4 [3] were compared across all four vanilla